|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We take a short flight this morning north to Bahir Dar.

-This morning we drive to Gondar arriving by lunchtime to our hotel.
+This morning we drive to Gondar, arriving at our hotel by lunchtime.
 Gondar was the first capital city of the Ethiopian Empire, which began in 1632 with the reign of Fasilidas.
 In Gondar, there are a dozen castles built by various emperors over the course of 236 years.
 The city seems more European than African.

 Day 5: Simien Mountains